AI News Digest

 Another action-packed 24 hours in AI.
-OpenAI is going premium, Anthropic is going deep on security, and Meta’s latest model is climbing the charts with a surprisingly developer-friendly toolset.
-Let’s break it all down.
+OpenAI is going premium, Anthropic is going deep on security, and Meta’s latest model is climbing the charts with a developer-first toolkit.

 OpenAI Launches ChatGPT Pro at $100/Month